nikh03/ARIMA-and-SARIMA/README.md

 Frequency: Monthly
 Suggested Citation: Board of Governors of the Federal Reserve System (US), Industrial Production: Electric and gas utilities [IPG2211A2N], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/IPG2211A2N

+Autoregressive Integrated Moving Average, or ARIMA, is a forecasting method for univariate time series data.

+Seasonal Autoregressive Integrated Moving Average, SARIMA or Seasonal ARIMA, is an extension of ARIMA that explicitly supports univariate time series data with a seasonal component.

 Source of Data is-https://www.kaggle.com/sadeght/industrial-production-electric-and-gas-utilities

 This Data was Manipulated and Processed and then used.